Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Results

+We then define the overall recovery rate by averaging these individual rates across all spins in the bath.
+When multiple simulated baths are considered (e.g., with different bath sizes), the reported values are further averaged across all simulated baths.

-We measured the recovery rate of hyperfine parameters by examining the fraction of simulated spins that appeared in the posterior distribution across the entire spin configuration space.
-A recovery rate of 1 indicates that a given spin appears in every spin configuration, while a rate of 0 signifies that the spin does not appear in any posterior configuration, and we properly account for duplicate and triplicate hyperfine couplings.
-Additionally, we assessed the accuracy of recovering the number of spins by comparing the modes of the posterior distribution with the number of simulated spins in each hyperfine coupling grouping.
-We report the discrepancy in the number of spins as |mode of posterior distribution of $k$ - number of simulated spins|, so a discrepancy of 0 indicates that the mode of the posterior distribution matches the number of spins that were simulated, and the greater the discrepancy the worse the hybrid MCMC procedure selects the correct Hamiltonian model dimension.
-We quantified false positive rate by considering the modal spin distribution corresponding to the modal model dimension of the posterior distribution as the spins that are recovered from a given coherence signal.
-All results were grouped by hyperfine coupling magnitude, which we define as $\sqrt{A_{\parallel}^2 + A_{\perp}^2}$, and averaged 16 different simulated spin-bath configurations containing between 5 and 20 simulated spins.
+Additionally, we assess the accuracy of recovering the number of spins by comparing the modes of the posterior distribution with the number of simulated spins in each hyperfine coupling grouping.
+We report the discrepancy in the number of selected spins as |(mode of posterior distribution of $k) - (\#$ of simulated spins)|, so a discrepancy of 0 indicates that the mode of the posterior distribution matches the number of spins that are simulated, and a discrepancy greater than 0 indicates that the Hamiltonian model dimension produced by the hybrid MCMC procedure is different from the number of simulated spins.
+We quantify false positive rate by considering the modal spin distribution corresponding to the modal model dimension of the posterior distribution.
+Let $S^*$ denote the set of spins in the modal spin-bath configuration of size $n$, and let $B^{(j)}$ denote the $j$-th posterior spin-bath, with $j = 1, \dots, M$.
+We define a sample-averaged false absence rate as

+where $\mathbb{I}_{s \notin B^{(j)}}$ is a non-occurrence indicator function for the presence of a spin $s$ in nuclear spin bath $B^{(j)}$.
+This sampled-averaged false absence rate measures the fraction of posterior samples in which spins belonging to the modal configuration are absent.
+We note that this is a sample-averaged measure rather than a strict false-positive rate in the classical classification sense.
+All results are grouped by hyperfine coupling magnitude, which we define as $\sqrt{A_{\parallel}^2 + A_{\perp}^2}$, and we average across 16 different simulated spin-bath configurations containing between 5 and 20 simulated spins.